victoryosiobe/betabi/README.md

 - Services could be shut down anytime.

 ### Features:
-- You put in the odds, it tells you if you are to loose or not.
+- You put in the odds, it tells you if you are to loose or not or draw.
-- You get how much you make overall on both outcomes.
+- You get how much you make overall on both final outcomes.
-- You also get overall odds on your stake on both outcomes.
+- You also get overall odds on your stake on both final outcomes.